oracle/rwloadsim/docs/PRINTF.md

 By default, if an integer or double is NULL, an empty string will be output.
 Using the 'z' flag, a NULL will be output as zero, using 'b' blanks will be used and using 'n' or 'N', the text null or NULL will be used.
-Using 't', the subsitution text will be taken from an argument to the printf statement.
+Using 't', the substitution text will be taken from an argument to the printf statement.

 Some examples are shown here